hs0wkc/pyMEP/README.md

 A package for doing cooling load calculations of a building, based upon ASHRAE's Radiant-Times-Series (RTS) method.

+**insulation**
+- Calculate insulation thickness by dew point for protect condensate on pipe ot storage tank.
+- Calculate approximate surface temperature of insulation that cover hot pipe or storage tank.

 Besides the aforementioned application-oriented packages, `pyMEP` also includes a number of more basic subpackages which are used throughout the modules of `pyMEP`: